The name of the Club shall be the Northern King Charles Spaniel Club.

 To receive the Report of the Committee and the Annual Accounts, to receive the result of the postal ballot for Officers and Committee and to discuss any notice of motion signed by a proposer and seconder of which prior notice of a least 42 days has been given to the Secretary and which has been duly placed on the agenda.

-The agenda will be circulated at the meeting together with the minutes of the last Annual General Meeting and the Club Accounts.
+The agenda will be circulated at the meeting together with the minutes of the last Annual General Meeting.
+The Club Accounts are available upon request by members fourteen days prior to the AGM.

 A Special General Meeting shall be summoned at any time by the Honorary Secretary if 25 members send a signed requisition stating the subject to be discussed.
 No business other than the matter on the notice calling the meeting can be discussed at a Special General Meeting.